-If Government-cultivated hatred and loathing is driving a prejudicial policy agenda in Australia, where we single out and indiscriminately penalise certain groups or sectors in our community; then we are on a slippery totalitarian slope with despotic overtones.
+If Government-cultivated ‘hatred and loathing’ is driving a prejudicial policy agenda in Australia, where we single out and indiscriminately penalise certain groups or sectors in our community; then we are on a slippery totalitarian slope with despotic overtones.

 Another consideration in this subterfuge is the randomness of the policy, there is no reasonable basis for the new tax.
 Apparently, the Australian Government supports a Fair Taxation System unless the ignorant decide the industry is so unpopular that it justifies a discriminatory socialist policy.
-If you implement a tax just because you make a large profit, then why not apply the new tax to companies that make larger ‘returns’ than the Banks do and if not, why not?
+If you implement a new tax just because you make a large profit, then why not apply the tax to all companies that make larger ‘returns’ than the Banks do (like miners BHP) and if not, why not?
 Would that not be a reasonable and equitable basis to apply a tax, with a just ‘outcome’ for all Australians under the ‘Fair Taxation System’?

 I have scanned the various market segments and randomly identified 14 companies with a higher ‘Return on Equity’ (RoE) than the five banks targeted.
 Should companies like those listed below also be identified as ‘bad profitable corporate citizens’ to be singled out and penalised for being commercially viable?

 What is going on in Australia when you virtually need to apologise for being successful and profitable?
-Talk about the tall poppy syndrome; it’s economic emasculation of epic proportions!
+Talk about the tall poppy syndrome; its economic emasculation of epic proportions!
 If making a profit is so obscene and offensive that we need to disincentivise success, then it is a crippling legacy to pass on to the youth of Australia: a future of limited opportunity courtesy of a pathetic, lazy, short-sighted, spiritless and tired leadership.